NFL Blitz

-NFL Blitz is a series of American football themed video games originally released by Midway featuring National Football League (NFL) teams.
+NFL Blitz (also known as Blitz) is a series of American football themed video game originally released by Midway featuring National Football League (NFL) teams.
 It began as a 1997 arcade game NFL Blitz that was ported to home consoles and spawned a series of sequels.
-Rather than being designed as a realistic interpretation of the sport of football, like Madden NFL or NFL 2K, the Blitz series was created as an over-the-top, exaggerated version of the sport, inspired by Midway's own NBA Jam basketball games.
+Rather than being designed as a realistic interpretation of the sport of football, like Madden NFL or NFL 2K, the Blitz series was created as an over-the-top, exaggerated version of the sport, inspired by Midway's own NBA Jam basketball game.

-In 2005, after losing the NFL license, Midway relaunched the Blitz series as Blitz: The League, depicting fictional players and teams in a fictional league with slightly more realistic (though still exaggerated) on-field play and a focus on the seedy behind-the-scenes lives of the players.
+In 2005, after Electronic Arts acquired the then fully exclusive NFL video game license, Midway relaunched the Blitz series as Blitz: The League, depicting fictional players and teams in a fictional league with slightly more realistic (though still exaggerated) on-field play and a focus on the seedy behind-the-scenes lives of the players.

 Following the dissolution of Midway, EA Sports acquired the rights to the Blitz name and relaunched the series on PlayStation Network and Xbox Live with a new entry in the series simply titled NFL Blitz.
 The game took the series back to the original style of Blitz, but removed the late hits due to input by the NFL.
+Late hits and some tackles were also removed in the Arcade1Up re-release of the first two games (and NFL Blitz 2000 Gold Edition), which was released in 2022.